The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-DarlinHolguin/src/short-response.md

 }
 ```

-In my example `health` is the private field in a `Player` class showcasing a video game style example.
-In this case
+In my example `health` is the private field in a `Player` class showcasing a video game style example. `health` is made a private field utilizing the `#`

 --